What it Means to Be a Community Foundation

 We are more than a grantor.

-We’ve launched our own initiatives to fill gaps in conservation work in the areas of ocean acidification, blue carbon and plastic pollution.
+We’ve launched our own initiatives to fill gaps in conservation work in the areas of ocean science equity, ocean literacy, blue carbon and plastic pollution.

 Our leadership in networks, coalitions and funder collaboratives brings new partners together to share information, be heard by decision-makers, and leverage opportunities for long-lasting positive change.